hanwenzhang123/hanwenzhang123/README.md

 **hanwenzhang123/hanwenzhang123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on ...
 Software Development
 - 🌱 I’m currently learning ...
-Java, JavaScript, Python, C++
+JavaScript, Java, Python
 - 👯 I’m looking to collaborate on ...
 Programming
 - 🤔 I’m looking for help with ...
 Opportunities
 - 💬 Ask me about ...
 Anything